-Introduce your students (and parents!) to extracurricular art education.
-We bring the Galleries' studio to your school once a week during lunch hour or after class to give students the chance to make art out of everyday materials and objects.
-Alternately, get a group of interested students together and make Oakville Galleries your stop for after-school fun!
+Introduce your students (and parents!) to extracurricular arts education.
+We bring the Galleries' studio to your school once a week during lunch hour or after class to give students the chance to make specialized art projects with a professional artist.
+Alternatively, get a group of interested students together and make Oakville Galleries your stop for after-school fun!

 Sample Program: Moving Pictures

 This six-week filmmaking program invites participants to think about capturing movement in a new way.
 Students will learn traditional skills and new techniques that run the gamut from flipbooks to stop-motion animation while becoming acquainted with the history of moving pictures.

 Week 1 – Flip Out: Students are introduced to a simple technique that creates the illusion of movement: flipbooks!